MurodbekOff/StickerBot/README.md

 # fstik-style sticker pack bot

-This is my weekend project that I mainly did with Claude.
+This is my weekend project and everything is done by Claude.
 I do not understand even 1/10 of this whole project so there might be really awful mistakes.
 Let me know if there are any and how to fix them.
 Aiming to expand it to have a lot more useful functions like converting file types, downloading short-style videos from instagram and tiktok.

 ## Setup